rdsea/sys4bigml/tutorials/observability/01-basic-client-server-tracing/README.md

     - setting and components
   - Distributed tracing backbend

-# Application
+## Application
 The material from this hand-on is mostly from [OpenTelemetry Python documentation](https://opentelemetry.io/docs/zero-code/python/)

 ## Workflow
 - Client side sends requests to server
-- Various instrumentation is generated
+- Trace data is generated from instrumentation step
   - to Console
   - to TracingBackend